 Except in the case of an Emergency Removal (see below), prior to imposing a short term out-of-school suspension (10 days or less in a school year) for conduct not covered by M.G.L. c.
-71, §37H and 37H 1⁄2, an administrator will provide the student and his/her parent oral and written notice and an opportunity to participate in an informal hearing.
+71, §37H and 37H 1⁄2, an administrator will provide the student and their parents oral and written notification.